flatkinson/standardiser/ReadMe.txt

 See the IPython Notebooks in docs/ for more information on what this tools does and how it can be used.

-Some issues of interest are explored in the Notebooks in issues/.

-Testing is documented by the Notebooks in test/.
+Some testing is documented in test/.

-The program standardiser.py is a simple driver program intended for larger test sets.
+The program bin/standardiser.py is a simple driver program intended for larger test sets.